“Here’s your Wrike manual,” announced the VP of Marketing.

 “Monday”, formerly Dapulse, has great high-level views, which is something that Wrike isn’t very good at.
 Their grid-style makes it attractive.
 Also, it’s not difficult to use.
 Their drag-and-drop interface lets you rearrange things into the way each person prefers.
 Their visual timeline also provides a quick snapshot of what each team member is working on.
 Managers can use that to gauge workloads, resources and time.

 The problem is this: “Monday” only offers high-level overviews.
 It doesn’t have tasks or really even projects.
 It becomes another tool that you have to lump on top of your real to-do list and existing workflow.
 They also recently changed their name to “Monday”, which if you can’t tell, can become very confusing.
+And they offer no forever free version.

 See how ClickUp compares to Monday as a Wrike alternative.